Who qualifies for Medicare in New York?

 For the below services, Medicare Advantage Plans must cover them for both Medicare Part A (hospital insurance) and Part B (medical insurance).
 Costs will differ per plan and could be higher/lower than Original Medicare.

-How Much is Medicare Part A?
+How Much does Medicare Part A Cost Per Month?

 Part A is referred to as “premium-free” because most individuals do not pay for this part of Medicare.
 If it should have to be purchased in 2021, it will cost $471 monthly if you paid taxes for 30 quarters or less.
 If you paid taxes for 30 to 39 quarters, then the premium will be $259 monthly.